Fel-FFXI/shinyreactor/README.md

 Settings are stored in lua files or within the `/config/addons/shinyreactor` directory.
 You can edit it manually or and load them using in-game slash commands.

 ### Example #1 (Responding to abilities or Spells):
-When any anyone uses Claw Cyclone or Razor Fang, your character will react with  Violent Flourish When any anyone uses Stoneskin, they will appear Purple and you'll see an echo statement on your chat window.
+When anyone uses Claw Cyclone or Razor Fang, your character will react with  Violent Flourish When anyone uses Stoneskin, they will appear Purple and you'll see an echo statement on your chat window.
 ```lua
 c = require('colors')
 return {